Title

 Description

-The Gravensteen, a castle in Ghent, was commisioned and built by Philip of Alsace in 1180.
+The Gravensteen, a castle in Ghent, was commissioned and built by Philip of Alsace in 1180.
 Like many medieval buildings in Ghent, the Gravensteen has been used for a variety of purposes throughout history.
 Namely, a princely residence, a court, a prison, and a factory.
-In the 1800s, it was scheduled to be demolished, but the City of Ghent took up irestoration efforts and now profits from tourism.
+In the 1800s, it was scheduled to be demolished, but the City of Ghent took up restoration efforts and now profits from tourism.

 Creator